We have pre-loaded 'best practice’ configurations to help get you started. These include:

 Refer to Setting up User Groups.

-3. Set up Active Users
+Step 3 - Set up Active Users

 When FYI imports your employees from Xero Practice Manager they are automatically set as Active Users in FYI.
 Each Team Member must be flagged as Active or Inactive, with all Active users assigned to relevant User Groups within FYI.
 This step finalises your document security permissions.

 Whilst activating users, take this opportunity to assign user roles (i.e. Accountant), qualifications (i.e. CA) and approval level (i.e. First Review).

 Step 4 - Set up your FYI Account

 Enter your billing details to set up your FYI account.
 This is a mandatory step before any data can be migrated onto the FYI platform.

 We also recommend completing the following steps to complete the setup of your practice prior to implementing FYI across your practice.